AdobeDocs/commerce-learn.en/help/home/overview.md

 ---
 title: '[!DNL Commerce] Videos and Tutorials'
-description: A collection of videos and tutorials for Adobe Commerce and [!DNL Magento Open Source]
+description: A collection of videos and tutorials for Adobe Commerce and Magento Open Source
 last-substantial-update: 2023-01-19
 exl-id: e6bed3a4-4078-40df-88b0-3bad6c144aeb
 ---
-# [Commerce tutorials] {#videos}
+# Commerce tutorials {#videos}

 Welcome to the [!DNL Commerce] videos and tutorials collection.
-Using these resources, along with the [documentation](https://experienceleague.adobe.com/docs/commerce.html), provide an opportunity to learn how to use Adobe Commerce and [!DNL Magento Open Source] to support your e-commerce business.
+Using these resources, along with the [documentation](https://experienceleague.adobe.com/docs/commerce.html), provide an opportunity to learn how to use Adobe Commerce and Magento Open Source to support your e-commerce business.
 The collection is designed to provide helpful content for backend developers, frontend developers, system administrators, merchants, and other roles within your organization.

 <div id="whats-new-section">